-- 1. As of 31 December 2022, the Company was involved in the following activities that were not shown in the financial statements: - (1) Unused letters of credit (in thousands)
+- 1. As of 31 December 2023, the Group was involved in the following activities that were not shown in the financial statements: - (1) Unused letters of credit (in thousands)

 Currency 31 Dec.
-2022
+2023

-USD \$1,070
+USD \$1,414

-NTD 26,238
+NTD 108,485

-- (2) The financial institution provided a guarantee of NTD\$73,000 thousand to the Company's vendors for securing the Company's purchases from them. - 2.
-As of 31 December 2022, the related parties, FUZHOU TONG YANG, GUANGZHOU TONG YANG TATEMATSU, XIANGYANG TONG YANG, DA JIANG TONG YANG, TONG YANG HOLDING CORPORATION and NANJING TONG YANG borrowed from the financial institution and the Company issued "letter of support" to the financial institution stating that the Company will continue to assist the affiliated institutions to sustain a satisfactory financial position until the related bank borrowings have been paid off. - 3.
-As of 31 December 2022, the related parties, FUSHUN TONG YANG borrowed from the financial institution and the TONG YANG HOLDING CORPORATION issued "letter of support" to the financial institution stating that the Company will continue to assist the affiliated institutions to sustain a satisfactory financial position until the related bank borrowings have been paid off. - 4.
-As of 31 December 2022, the Company has entered into a binding contract for the first quarter of 2023 with CHINA STEEL CORPORATION.
-The contract price is NT\$212,299 thousand.
+- (2) The financial institution provided a guarantee of NTD\$71,000 thousand to the Company's vendors for securing the Company's purchases from them. - 2.
+As of 31 December 2023, the related parties, FUZHOU TONG YANG, GUANGZHOU TONG YANG TATEMATSU, XIANGYANG TONG YANG and TONG YANG HOLDING CORPORATION borrowed from the financial institution and the Company issued "letter of support" to the financial institution stating that the Company will continue to assist the affiliated institutions to sustain a satisfactory financial position until the related bank borrowings have been paid off. - 3.
+As of 31 December 2023, the Group has entered into a binding contract for the first quarter of 2024 with CHINA STEEL CORPORATION.
+The contract price is NT\$250,177 thousand.
 The Company has already drawn up a guarantee note of NT\$18,000 thousand.